rusini/manool/tutorial/lesson-4.md

       Out.WriteLine[E]
     }

 The constructs `S!` and `R!` above refer to _move_ operations.
-By using a move operation you roughly tell the MANOOL translator: "I declare that I won't need the value stored in this variable anymore.
-Please feel free to reuse any associated resources as you wish.".[^a4]
+By using a move operation, you roughly tell the MANOOL translator: "I declare that I won't need the value stored in this location anymore.
+Please feel free to reuse any associated resources as you wish.".[^a6]

-[^a4]: If you in fact hold your promise, such move operation is semantically a non-op, but it may be crucial for efficiency.
+[^a6]: If you in fact hold your promise, such move operation is semantically a non-op, but it may be crucial for efficiency.
 Arguably, relying on move
        operations instead of referential semantics constitutes a better software engineering practice.

 Output of both examples: